Qiskit/qiskit/MAINTAINING.md

 There should be at least three people actively involved in any "accepted" or "investigate further" security report.
 One non-admin maintainer should be added to each such security report, in order to train others on the process.
-If there is only one active admin at a given time, two non-admin maintainers should be added intead.
+If there is only one active admin at a given time, two non-admin maintainers should be added instead.

 When choosing the non-admin collaborator(s), consider that the total goals are: